 We are now ready to estimate the income elasticity of money demand using panels of cross-sectional data.
 We have both annual data and monthly data series on regional employee income and money.
-We prefer to use annual data series because they include more reliable employee income statistics.
-However, annual series are published with a substantial time lag, and we have series only up to the 1998 fiscal year.
+We prefer to use annual data series, because they include more reliable employee income statistics.
+However, annual series are published with a substantial time lag, and we have series only up to fiscal 1998.
 Therefore, we present the results using monthly data and annual data simultaneously.

 First, the Annual Report on the Family Income and Expenditure Survey compiled by the Statistics Bureau and Statistics Center, Ministry of Public Management, Home Affairs, Posts and Telecommunications of Japan provides monthly data on the nominal disposable income of worker households in each prefecture.
-Using the number of household members reported and the regional consumer price index, we can obtain constant-price-per-capita values of disposable income.
+Using the number of household members reported and the regional consumer price index (CPI), we can obtain constant price per capita values of disposable income.
 Unfortunately, the monthly prefecture data series of the Family Income and Expenditure Survey are very noisy.
-Therefore, in order to avoid transitory shocks and the difficulty of seasonal adjustment, we will use yearly average data.
-In addition, we think it is necessary to make regional aggregation for monthly disposable income data, instead of using prefectural disposable income series because these data series are subject to small sample bias.
-For example, the monthly disposable income of worker households in Kanagawa prefecture is reported to be higher than that in Tokyo, which is presumably the richest prefecture in Japan.
+Therefore, to avoid transitory shocks and the difficulty of seasonal adjustment, we will use yearly average data.
+In addition, we think it is necessary to make regional aggregation for monthly disposable income data, instead of using prefectural disposable income series, because these data series are subject to small-sample bias.
+For example, the monthly disposable income of worker households in Kanagawa Prefecture is reported to be higher than that in Tokyo, which is presumably the richest prefecture in Japan.
+This could be a result of sampling bias, which happens to pick up rich households in Kanagawa Prefecture.
+Thus, 10 time-series of regional data are compiled based on the regional classification of prefectures used by the Family Income and Expenditure Survey.

-&lt;sup>3 The Annual Report on the Family Income and Expenditure Survey also reports the pre-tax income of households.
-In the case of worker households, it is common that the taxes on wage earnings, which make up the majority of their earnings, are deducted before payment.
-Therefore, it seems to be more natural to regard disposable income as the relevant scale variable.
+3. The Annual Report on the Family Income and Expenditure Survey also reports the pretax income of households.
+In the case of worker households, it is common that the taxes on wage earnings, which comprise the majority of their earnings, are deducted before payment.
+Therefore, it seems more natural to regard disposable income as the relevant scale variable.